AMM Specific Copyright Terms

 An individual subscription to an American Metal Market service or product (including purchases online without consulting an AMM account manager) provides a license for only one person to use it.
 Photocopying, sharing access by email forwarding, scanning and saving on an intranet or server accessible by others, sharing your website access user name/password, or otherwise sharing the content of an American Metal Market service or product is strictly prohibited (unless expressly authorized by us in writing in advance) and violates the copyright law of the nation where the infringing conduct occurs.
 Violations in the U.S. are subject to the stringent remedies provided by the U.S. copyright laws.

 In order to ascertain whether use of AMM content is compliant according to the terms of their license, subscribers agree to have their usage of AMM's website and digital products monitored by tracking systems that enable enforcement of their license terms.
+If youre unsure if youre copyright compliant, visit our data licensing page or connect with your account manager.

 Below are some examples of what are authorized and not authorized uses of American Metal Market content.